 You have to trust in something – your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.

 So how do you explain accessing that state of being to an agnostic without talking about outcomes?
 What will you call it without sounding like a lunatic?
-The spiritually attuned who read this will instantly know what I’m talking about, but the spiritually attuned aren’t the ones who most need to read this.
+The spiritually attuned who read this will instantly know what I’m talking about, but the spiritually attuned aren’t the ones who need to read this most.

 The ancient Greek philosopher Heraclitus once said: